SUBMISSION GUIDELINES

 How much will I win, though?

-In the first 3 years, the prize ranged between $103-$320 for winners, and from $56-$160 for honorable mentions.
+Our first contest last year had 91 entries and winners received $103 ($56 for honorable mentions).
+In a normal free submission period we get around 500-600 submissions.
+The total entries for this contest will probably be somewhere between those two figures.
 We’ll post periodic updates on the Submittable page as the reading period moves along so you can get a sense for what you stand to win.